Kyren223/eko/README.md

 cd eko && go build -o ./eko ./cmd/client
 ```

-Move the executable to somewhere in your path so you can access it from anywhere
+Optionally move the executable to somewhere in your path so you can access it from anywhere

 ## Feedback